We Love Doodles

 Common Groodle Colors

-There are virtually infinitely many colors of the Groodle since the Poodle has 10 different standard colors and the Golden Retriever has 3 standard colors.
+There are just about an infinite number of colors of the Groodle since the Poodle has 10 different standard colors and the Golden Retriever has 3 standard colors.
 The most common Groodle colors are listed below.

 Golden Groodle / Apricot Groodle